nstockton/mushclient-mume/README.md

 * autoopen  --  Turn on or off automatic opening of doors when the player runs into them (Defaults to on).
 * door [text|clear]  --  manually set the door name or clear the previously set value.
 * d[bcklopru][neswud]  --  Bash, close, block, lock, open, pick, break, unlock the door north, east, south, west, up, down.
 If the door name was manually set, use it.
 Otherwise, use the door name from the mapper.
+### GMCP Handler NJG
+Implement support for the Generic MUD Communication Protocol.
+#### Aliases
+* gmcpdebug  -  Toggle debug mode on or off.
 ### Grouping
 Makes you more useful in a group.
 #### Aliases